Building the Chesapeake Bay’s Game-Changing Cap-and-Trade Water Scheme

 The executive order will probably face a challenge from opponents arguing that the Administration has over-reached its mandate – a charge that an actual law wouldn’t face.
 TMDL proponents have two answers to that: the Cardin Bill and the American Power Act (sometimes referred to as the climate-change, carbon, or global warming bill), which would enshrine the caps in law.

-by Senators John Kerry and Joe Lieberman, the carbon bill is massive in scope and even includes a provision for water quality trading
+Recently introduced by Senators John Kerry and Joe Lieberman, the carbon bill is massive in scope and even includes a provision for water quality trading.

 How Do Market-Based Strategies Fit In?

 Flush with billions of dollars in stimulus money and strong backing from the White House, the EPA is eager to stimulate market activity immediately.
 But just how will the market be built?